ss2038/job_recommender/README.md

 - Fork this repo
 - Create a new feature branch
-- Commit your changes
+- Add your code and test it
-- Submit a pull request with a clear message
+- Submit a pull request with a clear explanation

 ---